byrkbrk/blurring-image-via-prompts/README.md

 options:
-  -h, --help            show this help message and exit --image_size IMAGE_SIZE [IMAGE_SIZE ...]
+  -h, --help            show this help message and exit --blur_intensity BLUR_INTENSITY
+                        Intensity of the blur that be applied.
+Default: 50 --image_size IMAGE_SIZE [IMAGE_SIZE ...]
                         Size (width, height) to which the image be transformed.
 Default: None --device DEVICE       Device that be used during inference.
-Default: 'cpu'
+Default: None
 ~~~

 ### Example usage